oldnomad/udotool/doc/MANUAL.md

   "dollar-single-quotes" quoting style, introduced in POSIX.1-2024.
 - If word expansion produces newline characters, they will _not_ be treated as line separators, but as regular whitespace.
-- If word expansion produces new flow control commands (`loop` or `endloop`), result is _unpredictable_.
-You can, however, use word expansion in parameters of these commands.

 Environment available to `udotool` script and to all commands invoked from it contains all environment variables available to `udotool` itself,